jakta-bdi/jakta-bdi.github.io/README.md

 # Get started with JaKtA
-The website for the documentation of JaKtA, coming soon...
+The website for the documentation of JaKtA, still a work in progress.
+Contact us if you encounter issues!

 In the meantime, you can check the papers describing JaKtA: